Septic Systems

 -

-Creates the most important middle section of clear wastewater (effluent) and only effluent should exit via the outlet baffle to the absorption area
+Creates the most important middle section of clear wastewater (effluent).
+Only effluent should exit via the outlet baffle to the absorption area

 -